OakSwingZZZ/mdConversionTesting/README.md

 # XrootD Documentation Conversion to MD testing
-This repository provides an analysis and data on the performance of various LLMs in converting raw XrootD documentation.
+This repository is used to provide an analysis and data on the performance of various LLMs in converting raw XrootD documentation.
 It provides you with multiple examples of code, scripts, and converted markdown documents.

 > [!IMPORTANT]
 > All testing was done on the second XrootD documentation that was available on the documentation website.
 A link is available to the original [here](https://xrootd.web.cern.ch/doc/dev55/Syntax_config.htm).